Gary: A Sequel to Titus Andronicus: Production

 with scenic design by Santo Loquasto, costume design by Ann Roth, and lighting design by Jules Fisher and Peggy Eisenhauer.

 Andrea Martin was originally set to appear in the production, but withdrew due to injury.
 Her role was assumed by Nielsen, while White was cast in Nielsen's former role.

 The play received seven Tony Award nominations, including for Best Play and Best Featured Actress in a Play (White and Nielsen).

 The play closed on June 16, 2019 after 45 previews and 65 regular performances.

 Overview

-The play is set in 400.
+The play is set in 400 BC.
 Two servants, Gary and Janice, are cleaning up the bodies after the devastation of the civil war is over.